venayon/dwp-london-users/README.md

 # Solution
 * I have developed solution using Spring Boot & Java 9
-* service will expose one api to "fetch all London users in or around 50 miles" The endpoints return a JSON list of the relevant users
+* service will expose one rest api to "fetch all London users in or around 50 miles" The endpoints return will a JSON list of the relevant users

 ### Building and Running